lampl92/chargersdk/src/middlewares/cJSON/README.md

 cJSON is written in ANSI C (C89) in order to support as many platforms and compilers as possible.

 #### CMake
 With CMake, cJSON supports a full blown build system.
 This way you get the most features.
+CMake with an equal or higher version than 2.8.5 is supported.
 With CMake it is recommended to do an out of tree build, meaning the compiled files are put in a directory separate from the source files.
 So in order to build cJSON with CMake on a Unix platform, make a `build` directory and run CMake inside it.

 ```
 mkdir build